jfrog/frogbot/docs/install-bitbucket-server.md

                // [Optional]
                // Frogbot will download the project dependencies if they're not cached locally.
 To download the
-               // dependencies from a virtual repository in Artifactory, set the name of of the repository.
+               // dependencies from a virtual repository in Artifactory set the name of the repository.
 There's no
                // need to set this value, if it is set in the frogbot-config.yml file.
                // JF_DEPS_REPO= ""